seznam/ima/docs/tutorial/final-polish.md

 ```

-This script uses our text and name generator to generate post data similar to
+This script uses our text and name generators to generate post data similar to
 the data we obtain from our posting form.

+#### Updating the `MockHttpAgent`

 Now we just need to integrate the post generator with our mock Http to simulate
 other users writing new posts to our guestbook.
 Open our Http mock